opnfv/netready/docs/requirements/use_cases/l3vpn_hub_and_spoke.rst

 ''''''

 Support for creating and managing L3VPNs is in general available in OpenStack Neutron by means of the BGPVPN API [BGPVPN]_.
-However, the [BGPVPN]_ API does not support creating the Hub-and-Spoke topology as outlined above, i.e. setting up specific VRFs of vFW(H) and other VNFs(S) within one L3VPN to direct the traffic from vFW(H) to VNFs(S).
-[**Georg: I'd like to move the last statement further down as this is already a conclusion without having done any kind of analysis.**]

 The [BGPVPN]_ API currently supports the concepts of network- and router-associations.
-An association maps Neutron network objects (networks and routers) to a VRF with the following semantics:
+An association maps Neutron network objects (networks and routers) to a VRF with the following
+semantics:

 * A *network association* interconnects all subnets and ports of a Neutron network by binding them to a given VRF